Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: Definitions

 For any matrix $\matr{M}$, we let $\matr{M}_{\set{R}, \set{S}}$ be the sub-matrix of $\matr{M}$ that contains only the rows of $\matr{M}$ whose index appears in the set $\set{R}$ and only the columns of $\matr{M}$ whose index appears in the set $\set{S}$.
 If $\set{R}$ equals the set of all row indices of $\matr{M}$, we will omit in $\matr{M}_{\set{R}, \set{S}}$ the set $\set{R}$ and we will simply write $\matr{M}_{\set{S}}$.
 Moreover, we will use the short-hand $\matr{M}_{\set{S} \setminus i}$ for $\matr{M}_{\set{S} \setminus \{ i \}}$.

-As usual, the $\min$ operator gives back the minimum value of a list of values.\footnote{If the list is empty then $\min$ gives back $+\infty$.} In the following, we will also use a more specialized minimum operator, namely the $\minstarnoarg$ operator that gives back the minimum value of all nonzero entries in a list of values.\footnote{If zero is the only value appearing in the list then $\minstarnoarg$ gives back $+\infty$.} (Note that for lists containing only non-negative values, as will be the case in the remainder of this paper, the $\minstarnoarg$ operator gives back the smallest positive entry of the list.)
+As usual, the $\min$ operator gives back the minimum value of a list of values.\footnote{If the list is empty then $\min$ gives back $+\infty$.} In the following, we will also use a more specialized minimum operator, namely the $\minstarnoarg$ operator that gives back the minimum value of all nonzero entries in a list of values.\footnote{If the list is empty or if zero is the only value appearing in the list then $\minstarnoarg$ gives back $+\infty$.
+In particular, for lists containing only non-negative values, as will be the case in the remainder of this paper, the $\minstarnoarg$ operator gives back the smallest positive entry of the list if the list contains positive entries, otherwise it gives back $+\infty$.}